1979–80 All-Ireland Senior Club Hurling Championship

 The 1979–80 All-Ireland Senior Club Hurling Championship was the 10th staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The championship began on 7 October 1979 and ended on 1 June 1980.
+The championship ran from 7 October 1979 to 1 June 1980.

-Blackrock were the defending champions, however, they were defeated by Castlegar in the All-Ireland semi-final.
+Blackrock of Cork were the defending champions, however, they were beaten by Castlegar in the All-Ireland Semi-final.
+Causeway of Kerry, Killyon of Meath and Kinnitty of Offaly made their championship debuts.

-On 1 June 1980, Castlegar won the championship after a 1–11 to 1–08 defeat of McQuillan's in the All-Ireland final.
+The All-Ireland final was played at Páirc Tailteann in Navan on 1 June 1980, between Castlegar of Galway and Ballycastle McQuillans of Antrim, in what was a first championship meeting between the teams and a first ever Connacht-Ulster final.
+Castlegar won the match by 1–11 to 1–08 and became the first team from Galway to win the title.

-Frank Keenan from the Camross club was the championship's top scorer with 4–17.
+Frank Keenan was the championship's top scorer with 4–17.